If your cat eye is looking more like a raccoon eye, it might be time to try something new.

 Liquid eyeliner demands a steady hand and plenty of patience to get it done right—so make sure you have makeup wipes handy.
 Liquid eyeliner is typically packaged as a standalone pen or an applicator attached to a tiny, nail-polish like pot.
-There are also two kinds of tips: felt and feather, the latter which I will happily comb an entire mall (or two) to obtain.
-Feather-tips are much more flexible than felt tips eyeliners, but felt-tipped liners paint thick lines the easiest.
+There are also two kinds of tips that come with this eyeliner, felt and feather.
+The latter which I will happily comb an entire mall (or two) to obtain.
+Feather-tips are much more flexible than felt tips eyeliners, but felt-tipped liners paint thick lines the more easily.

 The biggest con when it comes to liquid liner is that it can get very messy, very quickly.
-Using either the pen or the feather or felt-tipped versions come with a learning curve, but it’s the best way to get a picture-perfect winged eyeliner look.
+Whether you’re using a pen felt-tipped version of liquid eyeliner, there’s always a learning curve.
+But it’s the best way to get a picture-perfect winged eyeliner look.

-Gel eyeliner comes in a little pot, which may very well outlast liquid eyeliners if you take care of it.
+Gel eyeliners come in a little pot, which may very well outlast liquid eyeliners if you take care of it.
 You can achieve any eyeliner look you’d like by choosing an appropriately sized angle brush for application.
-This type of eyeliner is generally quite creamy, easy to apply, heavily pigmented and comes in a variety of colors.
+This type of eyeliner is generally quite creamy, easy to apply, heavily pigmented, and comes in a variety of colors.
 Their only downfall is the fact that they have the tendency to dry out if you don’t screw on the lid tightly enough (but that can usually be fixed with a few eye drops).

-The WiseGuide team is here to help you navigate the e-commerce marketplace.
+The 1010 Deal team is here to help you navigate the e-commerce marketplace.
 We write about interesting or exciting products available online.
 Each item is selected or approved by our editorial department.
-Some recent posts include the hottest fashion pieces for the Year of the Dog, five ways to get a better night’s sleep, and the hand cream with a cult following.